RobertGiesecke/PlainCsv/README.md

 var writer = new PlainCsvWriter(new CsvWriterOptions(CsvWriterOptions.Default, delimiter: '@'));
 var sb = writer.DictionariesToCsvString(new[]
 {
-	new OrderedDictionary // I use this class to ensure the column order {
+	new CsvDictionary<object> // I use this class to ensure the column order {
 		{"a@a", 1},
 		{"b", new DateTime(2009, 1, 20, 15, 2, 0)},
 	},
-	new OrderedDictionary
+	new CsvDictionary<object>
 	{
 		{"y", 23.440m},
 		{"b", DateTime.MinValue.AddHours(16).AddMinutes(5).AddSeconds(19)},